Maki Station (Ōita)

+Maki Station (牧駅, Maki-eki) is a passenger railway station located in the city of Saiki, Ōita, Japan.
+It is operated by JR Kyushu.

 Lines

 The station is served by the Nippō Main Line and is located 136.2 km from the starting point of the line at Kokura.

 Layout

 The station consists of a side platform serving a single elevated track.
 There is no station building, only a shelter on the platform for waiting passengers and an automatic ticket vending machine.
 A small shed on the platform that housed a ticket window has now become unstaffed.
 To the south and southwest of the station are the extensive sidings of the Ōita Branch Vehicle Centre, one of JR Kyushu's major rail depots.

-Adjacent stations

 History

 Japanese National Railways (JNR) opened the station on 22 February 1987 as an additional station on the existing track of the Nippō Main Line.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Kyushu.

 On 17 March 2018, Maki became a "Smart Support Station".
 Under this scheme, although the station became unstaffed, passengers can receive assistance via intercom from staff at a central support centre.